 By the end of the course, the student will be able to 1.
-Design the circuits using op-amps for various applications like adder, subtractor, integrator, differentiator and Schmitt trigger 2.
-Design active filters for the given specifications and obtain their frequency response characteristics.
+Analyze and Design the circuits using op-amps for various applications like Schmitt Trigger, Precision Rectifier, Comparators and three terminal IC 78XX regulator.
+2. Analyze and Design active filters for the given specifications and obtain their frequency response characteristics.
 3. Design and analyze multivibrator circuits using op-amp and 555Timer 4.
-Design and analyze various combinational circuits like multiplexers, and de-multiplexers, binary adder, subractor, etc 5.
+Design and analyze various combinational circuits like multiplexers, and de-multiplexers, binary adder, subtractor, etc 5.
 Design and analyze various sequential circuits like flip-flops, counters etc